Last Updated on

 How to prune Hydrangea paniculatas and arborescens varieties?

 Hydrangea paniculatas include varieties such as Early Sensation (white flowers turning pink) and Limelight (green flowers) and Arborescens include varieties such as Incincabelle and Incredaball (cream white flowers).
-These hydrangeas are mostly produce white and green shades of flowers and flower on new growth meaning they can be pruned in late summer or early spring before they start to produce flower buds.
+These hydrangeas are mostly producing white and green shades of flowers and flower on new growth meaning they can be pruned in late summer or early spring before they start to produce flower buds.

 These Hydrangeas do not require pruning every year so can be pruned to keep to shape and remove any unwanted branches.